 Our strong pastoral care was nationally recognised in 2018 when Heath Mount was awarded the BSA Boarding Mental Health and Wellbeing Initiative Award.

-To see our PSHEE Curriculum Map for the Michaelmas Term 2019 click here
+To see our PSHEE Curriculum Map for the Lent Term 2020 click here

 “Each member of our community knows that mental health is just as important as physical health, and they know how to access help should they need it from the wide range of pastoral resources available to them.
 We provide caring, specialist support at every crossroad and aim to equip each child with a wellbeing ‘toolkit’ so they can draw on skills of resilience, collaboration and self-belief wherever life may take them.”